Finder makes money from featured partners, but editorial opinions are our own. Advertiser Disclosure

-The driving force behind IOTA is the rapidly growing network of interconnected devices, or the “Internet-of-Things.”
-IOTA’s goal is to provide an infrastructure that enables machine-to-machine transactions to happen between all the different devices that are hooked into the Internet.
+IOTA is an open-source distributed ledger that is focused on developing the foundation for the “Internet-of-Things”.
+The number of devices that are connected via the Internet is rapidly growing.
+IOTA’s aim is to provide an infrastructure that facilitates machine-to-machine transactions between all the different devices that are hooked into the Internet.

 What is IOTA?